markusmoenig/Eldiron/Readme.md

 * Support single-player or multi-player games and even MMOs.
 * Over time support more perspectives like top-down and isometric.

-## Eldiron Book

-I am currently working on the [Eldiron Book](https://book.eldiron.com).
-Please refer to the book for more detailed information on the creator, the server and clients and the overall project.

 ## Supporting Eldiron

 You can support the Eldiron project by becoming a [Patreon](https://patreon.com/eldiron) or a [GitHub Sponsor](https://github.com/sponsors/markusmoenig).